island-rush/CapstoneSpring2018/resources/README.md

             movement will update the positions, and update the transport id to null (beforeTransportId) (it will store the new one in the placement table)
                 (note to update the placement table
-        -accessing the transport's insides/storing what is inside of it? onclick to make the popup
+        -accessing the transport's insides/storing what is inside of it? onclick to make the popup (done)
-            possibly use the same hover over methods hideall needs to include it
+            possibly use the same hover over methods hideall needs to include it (done)
 -----------------------
 major changes that effect lots of shit for transport
     update placements table for transportId